Explicit Acyclic Models and (Co)Chain Operations: The Surjection Operad

 It might seem that the implicit signs in this last formula for $\cO_{\cS}(x; y_i)$ involving $EZ$ is not sensitive to which surjection complex is meant.
 But from Proposition 16.5 of Part II, for the complexes $\cS_*^{ms}(n)$ and $\cS_*^{aj}(n)$, the vertical $TR$ maps do have signs attached to summands $x_a$ of an image $TR(e, X)$.
 These are the same signs that occur in the isomorphisms between surjection complexes in Section 15.
 The strategy of using the uniqueness result Proposition \ref{19.3} to prove certain diagrams commute obviously also works to prove that the isomorphisms between surjection complexes are operad isomorphisms.
-The signs in the isomorphisms between surjection complexes could be used along with Proposition \ref{20.3}(ii) to determine the signs in the operad structure maps for $\cS_*^{ms}(n)$ and $\cS_*^{aj}(n)$. $ $ \end{rem} We now resume the proof of Proposition \ref{20.3}.
-Suppose $x$ and all the $y$'s are basis surjection generators.
+The signs in the isomorphisms between surjection complexes could be used along with Proposition \ref{20.3}(ii) to determine the signs in the operad structure maps for $\cS_*^{ms}(n)$ and $\cS_*^{aj}(n)$. $ $ \end{rem} {\bf Resumption of the Proof of Proposition \ref{20.3}.} Suppose $x$ and all the $y$'s are basis surjection generators.
 That is, the first occurrences of $1,2, \ldots$ occur in that order.
 Basis generators in positive degrees are clean at the first caesura.
 We attack Proposition \ref{20.3} by induction.
 Thus in the first unknown degree the standard procedure map on basis generators can be written where $H_s$ is the contraction of $\cS_*^{bf}(s)$.\\

-{\bf Step 3}.
-If basis generator $x \not= Id_r \in \cS_*^{bf}(r)$ has first caesura at $\ell$ then, just as in Step 3 of the proof of Proposition \ref{17.3}, the only boundary term of $dx$ that is not clean or degenerate is $d_\ell x$.
-The same holds true for the $y_i \not= Id_{si}$, which let us assume have first caesuras at $m_i$.
+{\bf Step 3}. {\bf Relevant Boundary Terms of $d(x; y_1, \ldots, y_r)$.} If basis generator $x \not= Id_r \in \cS_*^{bf}(r)$ has first caesura at $\ell$ then, just as in Step 3 of the proof of Proposition \ref{17.3}, the only boundary term of $dx$ that is not clean or degenerate is $d_\ell x$.
+The same holds true for the $dy_i$ for those $y_i \not= Id_{si}$, which let us assume have first caesuras at $m_i$.
 Since $H_s$ vanishes on clean generators, a conclusion from Lemma \ref{20.6} in one lower degree is that only two boundary terms are relevant.
 To be precise